preciofishbone/OmniaDocsG2/release-notes/4.1/index.rst

 - The high priority Announcement view now works in a block.
 - Its now possible to configure default sort order for search categories (#118857).
 - Sort direction is now configurable.
 A search category can be sorted on Relevance, Popularity or a sortable enterprise property.
-- Improved error messages when trying to follow a Group you don’t have access to. (#120336)
+- Improved error messages when trying to follow a Group you don’t have access to. (#120336).
+- Its now possible to configure whether query rules should be applied on not in search queries.
+This configuration helps solve apparently inconsistent search results (#120316)
+- Advanced search as a block has been improved.
+- MS Teams icon is now shown for sites in the Member Of provider (#116695).
+- Search now correctly resolves people when used as a property from search.

 Communities
 ***********************